ay5710/MLOps/README.md

 # The IMDb Reviews Tracker
 This project tracks the reception of movies based on user reviews published on [IMDb](https://www.imdb.com).
 It was realised during the [Deployment of Data Science Projects](https://www.ensae.fr/courses/6052-mise-en-production-des-projets-de-data-science) course at ENSAE (see the [companion website](https://ensae-reproductibilite.github.io/website/)).

-### Implementation
+## 1. Implementation
 There are 3 main components:
-- **Web scrapping** => with Selenium
+- **Web scrapping**
-- **Aspect-based sentiment analysis** => with the openAI API to query gpt-4o-mini
+- **Aspect-based sentiment analysis**
-- **Dashboard** => with Streamlit
+- **Dashboard**

-The main script is run periodically by a scheduler, and:
+The main script is run periodically by a scheduler.
-- Rescrap movie metadata every hour and check if new reviews have been published.
+- Every hour, it rescraps movie metadata and checks if new reviews have been published.
-- Rescrap everything every 24 hours or when new reviews are detected, launch the sentiment analysis and save.
+- Every 24 hours or when new reviews are detected, it rescraps everything and launches the sentiment analysis for news or updated reviews.

 Data is stored in a PostgreSQL database and saved in s3.
+A sample with 2 movies is provided.

 Architecture:
 <pre>